typerefinery-ai/deploy-site-template/README.md

 ## Usage

 Follow this guide to create a new GitHub page site from this template.
-Install and configure Typerefinery to deploy the site to GitHub pages.
+Install and configure Typerefinery application to use it's built-in CMS to create and deploy your site to GitHub pages.

 ### Create a new repository from this template